BigQuery

 bigquery.tables.getData

-Nobl9 Agent can use Workload Identity in GCP (Google Cloud Platform) in GKE (Google Kubernetes Engine).
-For more information, refer to the Deploying BigQuery Agent section.
+Nobl9 agent can use Workload Identity in GCP (Google Cloud Platform) in GKE (Google Kubernetes Engine).
+For more information, refer to the Deploying BigQuery agent section.

-Adding BigQuery as a Data Source in the UI
+Adding Google BigQuery as a data source

-- Navigate to Integrations > Sources.
+1. Navigate to Integrations > Sources.

-- Click the relevant Source icon.
+3. Click the relevant Source icon.

-- Choose a relevant connection method (Agent or Direct), then configure the source as described below.
+4. Choose a relevant connection method (Agent or Direct), then configure the source as described below.

-Direct Configuration in the UI
+Direct configuration in the UI

 Direct connection to BigQuery requires users to enter their credentials which Nobl9 stores safely.
 To set up this type of connection:

-- Upload Service Account Key File to authenticate with Google Cloud.
+2. Upload Service Account Key File to authenticate with Google Cloud.

 The file needs to be in JSON format.
 Refer to the Authentication section for more details.

-- Select a Project.
+1. Select a Project.

-Specifying a Project is helpful when multiple users are spread across multiple teams or projects.
-When the Project field is left blank then object is assigned to projectdefault
+Specifying a project is helpful when multiple users are spread across multiple teams or projects.
+When the Project field is left blank, Nobl9 uses the default project.

-. - Enter a Display Name.
+2. Enter a Display Name.

-You can enter a friendly name with spaces in this field. - Enter a Name.
+You can enter a user-friendly name with spaces in this field.

-The name is mandatory and can only contain lowercase, alphanumeric characters and dashes (for example,my-project-name
+The name is mandatory and can only contain lowercase, alphanumeric characters, and dashes (for example, my-project-1).
+Nobl9 duplicates the display name here, transforming it into the supported format, but you can edit the result.

-Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it. - Customize the Query delay to set a customized delay for queries when pulling the data from the data source.
+Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it.

-infoChanging the Query delay may affect your SLI data.
-For more details, check the Query delay documentation.cautionQuery Delay is only available in Beta Agent/Direct release channels.
+Changing the Query delay may affect your SLI data.
+For more details, check the Query delay documentation.

-- Click the Add Data Source
+6. Click Add Data Source.

 Direct using CLI - YAML

-The YAML for setting up a Direct connection to BigQuery looks like this:
+The YAML for setting up a direct connection to BigQuery looks like this:

 apiVersion: n9/v1alpha